tkzic/maxradio/README.txt

 3) Check online documentation for help on how to use the program http://zerokidz.com/radio

-4) The FUNCube, and any other audio devices, or virtual audio devices, need to be plugged in or running before launching Max - otherwise Max won't find them.
+4) The FUNCube, and any other audio devices, and virtual audio devices, need to be plugged in or running before launching Max - otherwise Max won't find them.

 5) Sample rate should be set to 96k or higher for best audio quality and bandwidth.